-The info bar at the top of the screen displays the course name on the left side of the screen and information about the currently selected stage and target on the right.
+The info bar at the top of the screen displays the course name on the left side of the screen and information about the currently selected stage, target, sequence, or prop on the right side.

-The info bar menu in the center section allows you to select Stages or Flat Targets.
-Once selected, you can perform certain operations such as add, delete, and selecting the various stages and targets in a course.
+The info bar menu, in the center section, allows you to select Stages, Flat Targets, TruTargets, Video Sequences, and Props.
+Once selected, you can add, delete, and select the various objects in a course.